 There are various ways to calculate or estimate the market value of equity for a company.
 Below are several methods that can be used to calculate the value:

-- Number of shares outstanding x market price (this is only for public companies)
+- Market capitalization – equal to the number of shares outstanding x market price (this is only for public companies)

-- Net Present Value (NPV) of all future equity cash flows of the businesses
+- Net Present Value (NPV) of all future equity cash flows of the business

 - Comparable Company Analysis